-The Food and Drug Administration (FDA) has issued an emergency use authorization (EUA) for baricitinib (Eli Lilly and Company) in combination with remdesivir for the treatment of suspected or laboratory confirmed COVID-19 in hospitalized adults and pediatric patients 2 years of age or older requiring supplemental oxygen, invasive mechanical ventilation, or extracorporeal memb…
+On June 25, 2021, the Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for Actemra (tocilizumab; Genentech Inc.) for the treatment of hospitalized adults and pediatric patients (2 years of age and older) who are receiving systemic corticosteroids and require supplemental oxygen, non-invasive or invasive mechanical ventilation, or extracorporeal m…

 Today the Food and Drug Administration (FDA) approved a biologics license application (BLA) for Aduhelm (aducanumab; Biogen) for the treatment of Alzheimer disease.